Columbia Heights in Arlington in Arlington County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Architecture • Settlements & Settlers.
 A significant historical year for this entry is 1939.

 Location.
 38° 51.573′ N, 77° 5.13′ W. Marker is in Arlington, Virginia, in Arlington County.
 It is in Columbia Heights.
-Marker is at the intersection of 13th Road South and South Edgewood Street, on the right when traveling east on 13th Road South.
+It is at the intersection of 13th Road South and South Edgewood Street, on the right when traveling east on 13th Road South.
 Touch for map.
 Marker is at or near this postal address: 1318 S Edgewood St, Arlington VA 22204, United States of America.
 Touch for directions.

-Photographed By Devry Becker Jones (CC0), December 27, 2020
+Photographed by Devry Becker Jones (CC0), December 27, 2020

 2. Arlington Village Marker